marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "camel case", "programming style", "underscore character"}}

 The first style can be hard to read.
 I rather like the look of the underscores, though that style is a little painful to type.
-The ((standard)) JavaScript functions, and most JavaScript programmers, follow the bottom style—they capitalize every word except the first.
+The ((standard)) JavaScript functions, and most JavaScript programmers, follow the final style—they capitalize every word except the first.
 It is not hard to get used to little things like that, and code with mixed naming styles can be jarring to read, so we follow this ((convention)).

 {{index "Number function", constructor}}

 In a few cases, such as the `Number` function, the first letter of a binding is also capitalized.
 This was done to mark this function as a constructor.
-What a constructor is will become clear in [Chapter ?](object#constructors).
+It will become clear what a constructor is in [Chapter ?](object#constructors).
 For now, the important thing is not to be bothered by this apparent lack of ((consistency)).

 ## Comments